okwan91/mcmattribution/README.md

 ![removal](https://github.com/okwan91/mcmattribution/blob/main/Graphs/channelremoval.png)

 To no surprise, removing e-mail from our marketing campaign showed the greatest affect on our conversion rate at 74%.
 Then it was followed by Facebook at 64%, Search at 63%, and YouTube at 57%.
-This was calculated by
+This was calculated by removing each channel and re-simulating the user journey to measure the change in conversion rates.

+### Conclusions
+The Markov method is great because you're not attributing only one channel over the rest for successful conversions in a multi-channel marketing campaign, each channel has some level of impact on the user and their journey.
+This method can be utilized so that companies can implement more effective campaigns and know where their investments efforts lay and how to get the most returns out of their investments.

+As a reminder, these results are based off of a simulation of real world data.
+The performance of each channel was as expected due to how our data was synthesized.
+In the marketing funnel, the user had a higher probability of making a purchase during the purchase stage of the funnel when interacting with an e-mail advertisement.